KrishanBhasin/security-advice/index.md

 Your phone *needs* to be receiving software updates from its manufacturer.

-**do not sideload apps**.
+**Do not sideload apps**.
 This bypasses many security protections Google put in place to protect Android phones, and is a HUGE infection vector.

 ## Passwords